 Obesity is on the rise, which can trigger type 2

 However, most members of the public would probably consider type 1 diabetes to be the most serious form.
 However, most healthcare professionals would point to type 2 diabetes — which accounts for 85-90% of all cases— as far more troubling.
 Type 2 diabetes is where the person produces insufficient insulin to meet body demands.

 Education and awareness of diabetes — as with any medical condition — is crucial because it can help you make an informed choice.

-Instances of type 2 diabetes are soaring worldwide and, overwhelmingly, it's because populations are becoming increasingly overweight or obese and physically inactive.
+Instances of type 2 diabetes are soaring worldwide.
+Overwhelmingly, it’s because populations are becoming increasingly overweight or obese and physically inactive.
 Take Ireland as an example.
-The latest figures from the World Health Organization show that around a third of us don't achieve recommended levels of exercise which contributes to our obesity levels and increased risk of Type 2 diabetes.
+The latest figures from the World Health Organization show that around a third of us don’t achieve recommended levels of exercise.
+This contributes to our obesity levels and increased risk of Type 2 diabetes.

 We should also mention pre-diabetes — an indication that the person has difficulty clearing all the glucose from their blood — and gestational diabetes, when a woman doesn’t produce enough insulin to meet the needs of pregnancy.
 Whatever type of diabetes you have, it’s hard to overstate the impact it can have on your life.
 For instance, to take care of yourself properly you’ll need to plan your daily diet, exercise and medication.